 PhD candidate Lauren Gonzales pictured in Patagonia, Argentina in 2013.
 She was there for fossil prospecting in Miocene-aged deposits along the Rio Santa Cruz.

 Gonzales studies the role of evolution in sensory anatomy in the major adaptive radiations of primates.
-Her fieldwork in Argentina is focused on improving the representation of early South American fossil primates. read more about Lauren Gonzales (PhD candidate) – La Costa, Patagonia, Argentina »
+Her fieldwork in Argentina is focused on improving the representation of early South American fossil primates. read more about Lauren Gonzales (PhD candidate) – Rio Santa Cruz, Patagonia, Argentina »

 It's pretty hard to pin down Charlie Nunn when you ask him to describe his science.
 He calls himself a behavioral ecologist, but get him wound up and he starts to sound like an epidemiologist or a primatologist.
 He joins Duke this term as a professor of both evolutionary anthropology and global health.Nunn says his work fits in three big areas.
 Besides the evolution of sleep, he's interested in primate behavior and ecology, the work he started doing at Duke as a grad student with Carel Van Schaik.
 But most of his work… read more about Charles Nunn: The Big Picture on Human Health and Disease »